kstenerud/ubuntu-maintainers-handbook/Concepts.md

      * [new tag]         upstream/debian/2.2.gz         -> pkg/upstream/debian/2.2.gz
      * [new tag]         upstream/debian/2.4.gz         -> pkg/upstream/debian/2.4.gz

-The branches you'll be interested in are `ubuntu/somerelease-devel`. `ubuntu/somerelease` is the package set as it was on release day. the `-devel` branch is the release + all changes to date.
-There is also a special `ubuntu-devel` branch which is the most up to date branch.
+The branches you'll be interested in are `ubuntu/somerelease-devel`. `ubuntu/somerelease` is the package set as it was on release day.
+The `-devel` branch is that release plus all changes to date.
+The special `ubuntu-devel` branch points to the (unreleased) leading edge of development for the package in Ubuntu.

 You'll be using the `-devel` branches for your changes.